rymc/n2d/README.md

 ```

 ### For training a new network
+If you remove the --ae_weights argument when running n2d then it will train a new network, rather than load the pretrained weights.

+For adding a new dataset you should add a load function to datasets.py (you can use the existing ones to understand how) and a function to call your data loading function from n2d.py

-I reccomend using a GPU.
-I used the following packages to train the weights in the repo.
+I used the following packages for training the networks using the GPU.
 ```sh
 conda install tensorflow-gpu=1.13.1 cudatoolkit=9.0
 ```

 ### Visualization
 If you would like to produce some plots for visualization purposes add the agument '--visualize'.
 I also reccomend setting the argument '--umap_dim' to be 2.